-Amber Fryklund begins her 10th season with the Bemidji State Women's Hockey program and fifth as Associate Head Coach during the 2020-21 season.
+Amber Fryklund has spent nine seasons with the Bemidji State Women's Hockey program and four as Associate Head Coach.

 Under Fryklund's guidance, the Bemidji State program has piled up two 20-win seasons and advanced to the WCHA Final Face-Off Championship game.
-Under her tutelage, BSU has produced a national team player, the WCHA Defensive Player of the Year, seven All-WCHA awards, and two All-American awards.
+Under her tutelage, BSU has produced a national team player, a WCHA Player of the Year, a WCHA Defensive Player of the Year, 14 All-WCHA honorees and two All-American honorees.

 Fryklund instructs the Beavers’ forwards and penalty killing unit along with video breakdown, recruiting, team travel and academics.

 Fryklund knows the Bemidji State women's hockey program well and is the school’s all-time leading scorer after tallying 122 points from 2000-03.
 Fryklund helped lay the groundwork for the Bemidji State women’s hockey program in its infancy.
 She became the first women’s player to surpass the 100-point milestone and remains the school’s leader in both points and goals scored and is second all-time in assists.
 Fryklund was also BSU’s first All-Western College Hockey Association selection with a second team nod following the 2001-02 season.